The Dangers of DIY Divorce

 Table Of Contents

-Divorce is still a legal process with potentially serious financial implications if you don’t understand the process and deal with your finances.
+Divorce is a legal process with potentially serious financial implications if you don’t understand the process and deal with your finances.

 1) Lack of Legal Guidance